tjdwill/ewi/README.md

 can take up a substantial amount of one's workday, even if no tangible performance metric results from the effort.
 Another factor in one's workload, though rarely discussed, is how much time one spends on tasks outside of his or her official role.
-It is no uncommon for employees to help peers, juniors, and even superiors with their work, especially if the employee in question is a high performer.
+It is not uncommon for employees to help peers, juniors, and even superiors with their work, especially if the employee in question is a high performer.
 This volume of work may not be reflected in official performance metrics (ex. helping a peer revise a presentation, troubleshooting